-To bind all the ingredients together without egg, prohibited during fast periods, we add flaxseed meal or linseed in Greek.
+To bind all the ingredients together without egg — prohibited during fast periods — we add flaxseed meal or linseed in Greek.
 Mixed with water, the flax meal becomes tacky and holds your batter together perfectly allowing you to shape and fry your fritters with ease.

 Flax or linseed grows primarily in northern Greece and has been used for centuries in authentic Greek cooking as a binding agent or an egg replacer.
-Over the last few years, it’s become increasingly popular here in the US for just the same purpose.
+Over the last few years, it’s become increasingly popular here in the United States for just the same purpose.
 The slight nuttiness of the flax meal is a perfect complement to the hearty vegetables, bright fresh herbs, light lemon zest and smoky nutmeg — these really are nothing short of amazing.

 These kolokithokeftedes are pan fried in just a bit of light sunflower oil.
 Try to find a pan with low sides to make turning easier and preferably a 9-10 inch diameter to give your fritters room.
 Make sure not to crowd the pan as that will bring the temperature of the oil down quickly and leave you with soggy, greasy fritters.